 Spring, winter, and fall are the best seasons to ride here.

-The folks at Greenway Bicycles right across the street were super friendly.
+The folks at Greenway Bicycles right across the street from the Santos trailhead were super friendly and super helpful.

 Ok, so I’m suggesting a solid bucket list could be one destination from each of the four types of mountain biking ecosystems: The High Mountains, The Desert, The Old Growth Forest, and The Swamp.
 And I would probably try them in that order; although it is a toss-up between “The Whole Enchilada” and “The McKenzie River Trail”—it just depends on what type of ecosystem you would like better.